 Even though amyloid plaques in the brain are a characteristic feature of Alzheimer's disease, their presence alone cannot be used to diagnose the disease.
 Today, a diagnosis of Alzheimer’s is based on the evaluation of several things, including the presence of amyloid plaques.
 Your doctor may perform tests to evaluate your memory, order laboratory tests or perform a molecular imaging test (e.g., PET scan) to confirm an Alzheimer’s diagnosis or rule out other diseases that may cause similar symptoms.

 Cerebrospinal fluid (CSF) proteins

 CSF is a clear fluid that bathes and cushions the brain and spinal cord.
 Adults have about 1 pint of CSF, which physicians can sample through a minimally invasive procedure called a lumbar puncture, or spinal tap.
-Research suggests that Alzheimer's disease in early stages may cause changes in CSF levels of tau and beta-amyloid, two proteins that form abnormal brain deposits strongly linked to Alzheimer's.
+Research suggests that Alzheimer's disease in early stages may cause changes in CSF levels of multiple markers such as tau and beta-amyloid, two markers that form abnormal brain deposits strongly linked to Alzheimer's.
 Another potential marker is neurofilament light (NfL), an increased level of which has been found in neurodegenerative diseases such as Alzheimer’s.